 There are a huge range of activities on offer and complimentary on-site tennis and a three-hour morning walk on Thursdays and Sundays.
 The hotel can also arrange more challenging guided hikes through the Atlas Mountains, including a two-day trek to the Toubkal peak, the highest point in North Africa.
-Nearby, there is also mule riding and 4×4 excursions through the Orika Valley to the Safron Gardens (where the hotel sources its beauty products).
+Nearby, there is also mule riding and 4×4 excursions through the Ourika Valley to the Saffron Gardens (where the hotel sources its beauty products).
 Alternatively, the Asounfou Spa (named after the Berber word for relaxation) is the perfect escape, with an indoor pool, five treatment rooms, a sauna and traditional hammam.
 There is also a spectacular hillside outdoor massage area, perfect for couples.

 Who Should Stay

 Couples and families looking for a more chic and private experience with many options for adventure

 Contact Indagare or your Trip Designer for assistance reserving this hotel

 Comments (2) OpenClose